raybandss/clan-6b6t-bot/README.md

 ```
 /ticketsetup
 ```
-This will create an embed with a button that users can click to create a new support ticket.
+This will make a questionaire pop-up and you will insert all the information, that will create a ticket embed.

 ### Checking Available Delivery Personnel

 ```
 /deliveryguys
 ```
 Returns a list of all registered delivery personnel and their current availability status.
+(They will have to update it manually)

-### Changing Your Status (Admin Only)
+### Changing Your Status (Staff Only)

 ```
 /status online